 Instructions

-Add chicken and toss to coat in the curry paste, then add the remaining 1 cup of coconut milk and 1 cup water; stir to mix.
-Add 1 tablespoon of fish sauce, 1 tablespoon palm sugar, and 1 tablespoon of tamarind; bring to a simmer.
-Let chicken simmer gently for 30 minutes.
+- Add the remaining coconut milk and stir to mix.
+Then add the chicken, 1 tablespoon of fish sauce, 1 tablespoon palm sugar, 1 tablespoon of tamarind, and just enough water to keep the chicken barely submerged.
+Bring to a simmer, and let the chicken simmer gently for 30 minutes.

-While the curry simmers, pierce the cherry tomatoes with the tip of a parting knife, making about a half-inch incision.
+- Meanwhile, pierce the cherry tomatoes with the tip of a parting knife, making about a half-inch incision.
+This is to create a vent for hot tomato juice to exit, preventing them from exploding in your mouth!

-When the curry is done simmering, taste and adjust seasoning with the remaining fish sauce, sugar and tamarind as needed.
-Turn off the heat and stir in the pierced cherry tomatoes and let the residual heat of the curry gently cook the tomatoes for a few minutes before serving.
+- Taste and adjust seasoning with the remaining fish sauce, sugar and tamarind as needed.
+Turn off the heat and immediately stir in the pierced cherry tomatoes and let the residual heat of the curry gently cook the tomatoes for a few minutes before serving.

 Notes

-Tamarind paste is sometimes sold as "tamarind concentrate."
+- Tamarind paste is sometimes sold as "tamarind concentrate."
 Be sure the buy a product of Thailand or Vietnam, and it should be brown colour with a relatively loose consistency.
-Do not use the black, sticky Indian tamarind concentrate.Ā
+Do not use the black, sticky Indian tamarind concentrate.

 Made this for dinner tonight and it was absolutely delicious!
 Better than our local Thai restaurant.
 Used Mae Ploy yellow curry paste and the heat level was just perfect for us.
 Also used some coconut cream in the curry as we like it more creamy.
 This will be our go to yellow curry recipe!